Make Your Own Pinch Pots

 Drop by and meet local artist Nathaniel Fuchs, who has wood scupltures and prints currently on exhibit at the library.
 Chat with him and check out his work!

 MFPL Spice Club

-Join a group of like-minded citizens to discuss sustainable living, zero-waste solutions, and climate change actions for indivuals and the greater community.
-Meetings are typically on Saturday mornings.
+Join a group of like-minded citizens to discuss sustainable living, zero-waste solutions, and climate change actions for individuals and the greater community.
 Email Jennifer Jones at email@example.com for more details or suggestions.

 Join a collaborative get together where experienced and novice genealogists alike can meet and discuss all things genealogy!
 Topics discussed will include: beginning your research, tips, source-sharing, DNA testing, and more!

 Questions?
 Contact Patricia Steever firstname.lastname@example.org / 703-898-2179 or Robbin at the Library 508-758-4171

 Saturday, June 24th at 11AM

 Bring the whole family together for the classic game of Jeopardy!
 You will be challenged in categories such as Movies, Music, Science, and more!
 Best of all, there are prizes for all who participate and the winning team will receive the surprise grand prize!